-I think this falls short of what those of us sympathetic to the epistemological relevance of higher-order evidence would like to say.
+I think an account solely in terms of the undercutting of doxastic justification falls short of what those of us sympathetic to the epistemological relevance of higher-order evidence would like to say.
 In at least some cases where one has powerful evidence that one's belief is irrational, I think we want to say that one should give up that belief.
-But it's not clear that Avnur & Scott-Kakures can vindicate this verdict.
+But as long as they restrict their account to doxastic justificiation, Avnur & Scott-Kakures cannot vindicate this verdict.
 It's orthodoxy that a doxastic attitude is doxastically justified only if it's propositionally justified: doxastic justification requires propositional justification plus more (viz., proper basing on what propositionally justifies).
-But now suppose that belief in p is the only propositional justification, no other attitude can be doxastically justified either.
-So it doesn't seem like we can categorically say that one ought to give up one's belief: though one's belief in p is not doxastically justified, no other coarse-grained attitude that one could take toward p (suspension of judgment, for example) is doxastically justified either.31 Rather, the result seems to be that one is in a sort of dilemma.
+But now suppose that belief in p is the only propositionally justified attitude on one's evidence.32 In that case, since doxastic justification requires propositional justification, no other attitude can be doxastically justified either.
+So it doesn't seem like we can categorically say that one ought to give up one's belief: though one's belief in p is not doxastically justified, no other coarse-grained attitude that one could take toward p (suspension of judgment, for example) is doxastically justified either.
+Rather, the result seems to be that one is in a sort of dilemma.